 - The City's Special Code Enforcement program continues to accomplish their goal of assisting 600 housing units each year in CDBG-eligible areas. - The City has assisted various public service agencies.
-While the number of public service programs assisted with CDBG funds has been reduced due to decreased CDBG entitlement funds, the City continues to work toward its goals in providing quality and effective services to youth, homeless, seniors, the disabled, and illiterate adults, as well as fair housing services funded through Administrative costs, to the Huntington Beach community. - The City has a goal to assist 5,000 persons with improved or new public facilities during the 2020/21-2024/25 Consolidated Plan period.
-To date, the City has not awarded funds to public facility projects.
+While the number of public service programs assisted with CDBG funds has been reduced due to decreased CDBG entitlement funds, the City continues to work toward its goals in providing quality and effective services to youth, homeless, seniors, the disabled, and illiterate adults, as well as fair housing services funded through Administrative costs, to the Huntington Beach community.

-- The City used CDBG funding in FY 2020/21 and 2021/22 for the ADA Curb Cuts Projects in Maintenance Zone 3 and Maintenance Zone 5, respectively.
+- The City has a goal to assist 5,000 persons with improved or new public facilities during the 2020/21-2024/25 Consolidated Plan period.
+To date, the City has not awarded funds to public facility projects; however, in FY 2023/24, the City will support improvements to the Central Library restrooms with CDBG funding, including ADA improvements, that, when complete, will exceed the goal of serving 5,000 persons. - The City used CDBG funding in FY 2020/21 and 2021/22 to the ADA Curb Cuts Projects in Maintenance Zone 3 and Maintenance Zone 5, respectively.
 Together, these two projects have assisted over 4,000 persons.
-With a five-year goal of assisting 2,000 persons by June 30, 2025, the City has already well surpassed its goal. - At the end of FY 2019/20 and again during FY 2020/21, the City was awarded a special allocation of \$2,159,775 in CARES Act CDBG funding to help Huntington Beach prepare, prevent, and respond to the Coronavirus pandemic.
+With a five-year goal of assisting 2,000 persons by June 30, 2025, the City has already well surpassed its goal. - The City was awarded a special allocation of \$2,159,775 in CARES Act CDBG (CDBG-CV) funding to help Huntington Beach prepare, prevent, and respond to the Coronavirus pandemic.
 Of these funds, the City awarded over \$2 million, plus an additional \$1.45 million in CDBG entitlement funds and program income to the operations of a new emergency homeless shelter at 17631 Cameron Lane.
 The shelter provides 174 beds for homeless residents who receive wrap around services including health, employment, and other services to gradually move them towards more stable housing.
-The shelter is operated by Mercy House.
+The shelter is operated by Mercy House and the City continues to provide annual CDBG public service funds, as well as HOME-ARP funding, to help fund the contract.